DevavratSinghBisht/langchain-app/README.md

 Created a Question Answering application using Streamlit, FastAPI and Langchain.

+## Setup

+1. Create a `.env` file in the backend directory and set your `HUGGINGFACEHUB_API_TOKEN` inside it.
+2. Initialize document store and create a FAISS index using `backend/document_store/initialize.py`or use `backend/document_store/initialize.ipynb` if you want to parallely explore the code.

 ## For running the app Using Docker

 ### 1. Using docker compose